nathanquiroz2022/ELK-STACK-PROJECT/README.md

 The playbook implements the following tasks:
+- 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc.
-Specify a different group of machines:
+             - Specify a different group of machines:

 - Installs Docker.io on the ELK machine
      -